What is Mega Glalie in Pokémon GO?

 |---|---|---|

-| Mega Blaziken | Fire/Fighting | Best overall Mega boost |
+| Mega Blaziken | Fire/Fighting | Best overall damage boost option |

-| Mega Charizard Y | Fire/Flying | Boosts Fire team |
+| Mega Charizard Y | Fire/Flying | Strong Fire-type team support |

-| Mega Aggron | Steel | Defensive Mega option |
+| Mega Aggron | Steel | Defensive Mega option for survivability |

-- Start with Mega → boost teammates
+- Start with a Mega Pokémon to boost team damage

-- Then switch to high DPS attackers
+- Switch to high DPS attackers for maximum efficiency

 Counters by Type